-- When your child reaches their full communication potential
+- When your child has reached their targets.

 - When their communication skills are developmentally in line with their peers

-- If parents/carers choose that they would no longer like support from the service
+- If parents/carers or older children, who have capacity, choose that they would no longer like support from the service

-- If the child moves out of the area
+- If you and your family move out of the area

 Special Educational Needs and Disability (SEND) and our "Local Offer"